oracle/docker-images/OracleDatabase/RAC/OracleRealApplicationClusters/README.md

  * Oracle Database 21c Oracle Grid Infrastructure (21.3) for Linux x86-64
  * Oracle Database 21c (21.3) for Linux x86-64

-IMPORTANT: You can build and run Oracle RAC containers on a single host or multiple hosts.
-To access the Oracle RAC DB on your network either use the Docker MACVLAN driver or use Oracle Connection Manager.
+IMPORTANT: To access the Oracle RAC DB on your network either use the Docker MACVLAN driver or use Oracle Connection Manager.
 To Run Oracle RAC containers on Multi-Host, you must use the Docker MACVLAN driver and your network must be reachable on all the nodes for Oracle RAC containers.

 ## Using this Image